Cleveland Guardians vs New York Yankees Same Game Parlay Picks With $1000 MLB Betting Promo Code

-We have a ALDS Game 1 this afternoon when the Cleveland Guardians meet the New York Yankees.
-Cleveland will send righty Cal Quantrill to the hill, while New York has tabbed righty Gerrit Cole as their probable starter for this 3:57 pm ET contest.
+We have a ALDS Game 2 tonight when the Cleveland Guardians meet the New York Yankees.
+Shane Bieber takes the hill for the Guardians, and his counterpart for tonight is Nestor Cortes.

-We have four plays you can use towards a Guardians-Yankees same game parlay at Betonline and our three picks could net you $10500.00 from the $1000 MLB free bet which you can claim below.
+We have three plays you can use towards a Guardians-Yankees same game parlay at BetOnline and our three picks could net you $6250.00 from the $1000 MLB free bet which you can claim below.

 Cleveland Guardians vs New York Yankees SGP Parlay Same Game Parlay Betting Picks